 One Saturday a month, we turn the Poetry Center over to the kids through our Kids Create program!
 A full schedule of Kids Create events can be found here.

 Kids Create begins with a set of hour-long creative writing workshops.
-We offer four age-appropriate workshops simultaneously, serving children aged 0 through 13.
-Parents may self-select the workshop that works best for their child (see descriptions of our four age-appropriate workshops below).
+We offer three age-appropriate workshops simultaneously, serving children aged 0 through 10.
+Parents may self-select the workshop that works best for their child (see descriptions of our three age-appropriate workshops below).
 Workshops are designed to be fun and playful.
 This isn't school (yeah!), but you may notice an increased facility and interest in reading and writing when your child attends.
 Kids Create workshops are designed to for parents and children to do together, and can provide a new, rich way for you and your child to interact.
 Arrive a little before 10:00 a.m., when workshops start, to register!
 After the workshops, we offer a breakfast concert featuring healthy food, coffee, and live local music that can be enjoyed by kids and adults alike.
-Drop-in writing activities, games, and typewriters are scattered throughout the library and available for use until the library closes.
+Drop-in activities and typewriters are scattered throughout the library and available for use until the library closes.